Investors swamp IPO for K-Pop band BTS management label, prices at top of range | MarketScreener

 Big Hit priced the IPO at 135,000 won ($115) per share, it said in a regulatory filing, the top of an indicative price range of 105,000-135,000 won announced earlier this month.

-Some 1,420 institutional investors sought shares in the IPO in pre-subscription offers, looking for 1,117 times the number available, the filing said.
+Some 1,420 institutional investors sought shares in pre-subscription offers, looking for 1,117 times the number available, the filing said.
 About 98% said they would pay the top-range price or more.

 "Big Hit is classified as a kind of global export firm," said Park Sung-ho, analyst at Yuanta Securities Korea.